When the draft decides the game

 The second conversation is the boot slot.
 Demon Boots stays locked unless you are facing a magic-heavy enemy mid (Chang'e mirror, Xavier, Valentina).
 In those matchups, Enchanted Talisman replaces Demon Boots as the mana-regen source because Talisman's Mana Spring passive restores 15% of Max Mana every 10 seconds, and Cecilion's Max Mana at two items is already above 1400.

 Battle spell is Flicker in every matchup except against hook-heavy or CC-chain comps.
 If the enemy has Franco plus Kaja, or Khufra plus Tigreal stacked, Purify is the correct pick because you only need one CC break to survive the opening engage, and Flicker's range is too short to exit the combo chain once you are already pulled.
-Emblem is Mage with Impure Rage as the final talent: it feeds Overflowing by restoring mana on hit, shortening the path to max stacks every fight.
+Emblem is Mage with Impure Rage as the core talent: it restores mana on hit, feeding Overflowing and shortening the path to max stacks every fight.

 Opening Bats Feast into a team that is not already CC'd.
 The 36 bolts fire in a cone over 1.5 seconds, and enemies hit by the first bolt almost always sprint out of the cone before the remaining bolts land.
 Without Sanguine Claws locking the cluster first, expect 8 to 12 of the 36 bolts to actually connect.
 S2 first, wait for the 1-second immobilize to trigger, then S3.
 Reversing that order is the single largest damage loss on this hero.